-Those who have had little or no exposure to the teachings of the Holy Scriptures, do not understand what God requires for us to walk with Him.
+Those who have had little or no exposure to the teachings of the Holy Scriptures, do not understand what God requires to walk with Him.

-And if I am to ‘confess my sin’ (1John 1:9), then I needed to know what sin is!
+And if I am to ‘confess my sin’ (1John 1:9), then I need to know what sin is!

-The question continues to be asked, “What exactly is sin?”
+The question persisted, “What exactly is sin?”

-For me, the break-through came when I discovered a verse in the Bible in 1John, chapter 3.
+For me, the break-through came when I discovered a verse in the Bible, in 1John, chapter 3.
 It was there that I found God’s definition for sin:

 That little verse made everything so much clearer!

 Transgression means to violate or break God’s law or boundary.
 So now I understood — sin is violating or breaking God’s Law.